mingxia-zjut/VP-LQP/README.md

 ## README

 This is a preliminary release of the dataset for our paper "Toward Ubiquitous Vision-Augmented Intelligent Communications: A Generalized Loosely Coupled Approach".
 The data for training and testing the **Network Deployment Learning (NDL)** model are in `datasets/NDL`, and the data for training and testing the **Blockage Scene Simulation (BSS)** model are in `datasets/BSS`.
-Currently, the visual modality data have been preprocessed to probide only the trace of pedestrian obstacles, allowing result reproducing while protecting the pedestrian's privacy.
+Currently, the visual modality data have been preprocessed to provide only the movement traces of pedestrian obstacles, allowing result reproducing while protecting the pedestrians' privacy.
 A more comprehensive version, including documentation, code, etc., will be available soon.

 <!-- ## Datasets Introduction